 The drawback of this approach is that the inequality will be satisfied only for the average demand.
 A given decision on the production may then lead to frequent demand violation and the baker will be faced with unhappy customers.
-Passing to another extreme, the baker might decide to satisfy the where 'supp ξ ' denotes the support of the random vector ξ .
-Then, the customer will be happy all the time, but the baker will have to provide such an enormous amount of goods, in order to satisfy all unforeseen demand, that it will cause him possibly huge costs and most of the time he will have to throw away unused products afterwards.
-Observe that given a uncountable support this last problem - in contrast to the previous ones - has an infinite number of constraints, hence one is dealing with semi-infinite optimization here.
-As an introduction to that topic we refer to the survey article [27] or the monograph [36].
+Passing to another extreme, the baker might decide to satisfy the customers demand in any circumstances, which amounts to solving a problem under worst case constraints where 'supp ξ ' denotes the support of the random vector ξ .
+Then, the customer will be happy all the time.
+However, the baker will have to provide such an enormous amount of goods in order to satisfy all unforeseen demand, that it will cause possibly enormous costs.
+Moreover, most of the time unused products have to be thrown away afterwards.
+Observe that given a uncountable support this last problem-in contrast to the previous ones-has an infinite number of constraints, hence one is dealing with semi-infinite optimization here.
+As an introduction to that topic we refer to the survey article (López and Still 2007) or the monograph (Stein 2003).
 Observe also that both models above exploit only minimal information about the random distribution of ξ , namely its first moment in (2) and its support in (3).